serverless/serverless/docs/providers/aws/guide/serverless.yml.md

         identitySource: # Optional.
 One or more mapping expressions of the request parameters in form of e.g `$request.header.Auth`.
 Specified values are verified to be non-empty and not null by authorizer.
 It is a required property when `resultTtlInSeconds` is non-zero as `identitySource` is additionally used as cache key for authorizer responses caching.
           - $request.header.Auth
           - $request.header.Authorization
         managedExternally: true # Optional.
-Applicable only when using externally defined authorizer functions to prevent creation of resource
+Applicable only when using externally defined authorizer functions to prevent creation of permission resource
   stackTags: # Optional CF stack tags
     key: value
   iam: